radlab-sketch/Ethereum/README.md

-## Smart Contract Code

-If you find this code useful please consider citing this work with the following .bib entry

 ## Ethereum smart contract

 The smart contract provided here was written using Solidity v0.6.0.
 The code was developed with three nodes in the network.
 The smart contract is deployed to the Ethereum network using the Truffle suite.